AlienUI-Org/AlienX/README.md

-# AlienX – Bringing AlienUI component into your IDE👽
+# AlienX – Bringing AlienUI components into your IDE👽

 **AlienX** is a powerful VS Code snippet extension crafted by the **AlienUI** team, designed to speed up your React (web) and React Native (app) development with ready-to-use UI components and utility snippets.